Eid al-Adha 2025 | Moon sighting timings in India, UK, US, and UAE. All you need to know

 Eid al-Adha 2025, also known as Bakrid, is considered one of the most prestigious festivals in Islam.
 The festival is observed on the 10th day of Dhul Hijjah, which is the last month of the Islamic calendar.

 The day honours the willingness of Prophet Ibrahim to sacrifice his son to God as an act of obedience.
-On this day, the Muslims around the world pray, prepare festive meals, and do qurbani, a ritual sacrifice of animals, followed by sharing the meat with family, friends, and needy people.
+On this day, the Muslims around the world do prayers, prepare festive meals, and perform the ritual sacrifice of animals, followed by sharing the meat with family, friends, and needy people.

-The exact date and time of Eid depend on the sighting of the moon, which differs from place to place.
-This year, Eid will be celebrated on Friday (June 6) in Saudi Arabia, while in India, it will be observed on Saturday (June 7)

 Also Read | $5000 penalty, deportation and more: Saudi Arabia blocks nearly 2.7 lakh Muslims from entering Mecca for Hajj - Here's why